Nakamura in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Inoue in Kanji - Zangyo-Ninja

+Hello, Mr. Inoue.
+This is an explanation of the origin of the surname Inoue, which is shared by your ancestors and friends.
 Inoue is the 16th most common Japanese surname.
 The etymology is on the well.
 Around the well.
-Since the well was an important base of life in ancient times, it is said that it became widespread as a person who manages it.
+Since the well was an important base of life in ancient times, it is said … Read More

 vector